Iseltwald: History

 Iseltwald is first mentioned in 1146 as Iseltwalt.

 During the Middle Ages, a castle was built on the peninsula near the village for the Lords of Matten.
-In 1146, King Conrad III gave Interlaken Abbey one quarter of the village.
-Over the following years, the Abbey attempted to expand their power in the village.
-After the Swiss Confederation gained de facto independence from the House of Habsburg, the Abbey remained a strong supporter of the Austrian dynasty.
-The Abbey launched several raids into Unterwalden to support Habsburg ambitions.
+In 1146, King Conrad III gave Interlaken Monastery one quarter of the village.
+Over the following years, the monastery attempted to expand its power in the village.
+After the Swiss Confederation gained de facto independence from the House of Habsburg, the monastery remained a strong supporter of the Austrian dynasty.
+The monastery launched several raids into Unterwalden to support Habsburg ambitions.
 In response, in 1342, troops from Unterwalden attacked and burned Iseltwald.
-A few years later, in 1348-49, the village unsuccessfully rebelled against the Abbey.
+Several years later, in 1348-49, the village unsuccessfully rebelled against the monastery.
 In 1528, the city of Bern adopted the new faith of the Protestant Reformation and began imposing it on the Bernese Oberland.
-Iseltwald joined many other villages and the Abbey in an unsuccessful rebellion against the new faith.
-After Bern imposed its will on the Oberland, they secularized the Abbey and annexed all the Abbey lands.
+Iseltwald joined many other villages and the monastery in an unsuccessful rebellion against the new faith.
+After Bern imposed its will on the Oberland, it secularized the monastery and annexed all the monastery lands.

-Since 1948 it has been part of the large parish of Gsteig bei Interlaken in Gsteigwiler.
+Since 1948, it has been part of the large parish of Gsteig bei Interlaken in Gsteigwiler.